BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 12. ### What is a first order function

-    First-order function is a function that doesn’t accept another function as an argument and doesn’t return a function as its return value.
+    First-order function is a function that doesn't accept another function as an argument and doesn't return a function as its return value.

     ```javascript
     const firstOrder = () => console.log('I am a first order function!');